Welcome! We're so glad you're thinking about bringing your students to the Getty Center.

 Introduce your students to the museum:

-All groups will eat lunch in the Garden Terrace Café; near the museum galleries.
+All groups will eat lunch in a covered, outdoor seating area called the Garden Terrace during their scheduled lunchtime.

 Q: May we purchase lunches at the Getty?